Tikamin557/Ts-Core/docs/ModderGuide.md

 T's Core is under active development.

-Public APIs are intended to remain compatible whenever possible, but new functionality may be added over time.
+Public APIs and documented features are intended to remain compatible whenever possible, but new functionality and optional properties may be added over time.

 When developing against T's Core:

 - Use documented public APIs.
-- Avoid internal implementations.
+- Avoid relying on internal implementations.
-- Keep your required version up to date.
+- Keep your required T's Core version up to date.
 - Test your mod after updating T's Core.

-Content Pack file formats and Content Patcher extensions may also gain new optional properties as T's Core is expanded.

-Existing properties are intended to remain compatible whenever possible.

 ---

 # 📖 Detailed Documentation

-Detailed documentation for each system is available below.
+For detailed setup, properties, examples, and usage instructions, see the individual guides:

 - [Relationship Services](ModderGuide_RelationshipServices.md)
 - [Location Services](ModderGuide_LocationServices.md)